joewaleed/ABAP_Sales_Order_Report/README.md

 | Material                | `VBAP-MATNR` |
 | Description             | `MAKT-MAKTX` |

-If no records match the selection criteria, the report displays the message **"No records found"**.
+If no records match the selection criteria, the report raises message `E001` from message class `ZSD` instead of displaying an empty grid.

 ![ALV output](<Screenshots/ALV.png>)